Root cause, faster

 One investigation trail.
 No scattered tabs to close at the end.

 Start with the issue.
-Bring in what changed.
+Pull in what changed.
 Check the environment.
 Leave with a clear next action.
-The whole path stays in one place - so the team doesn't have to piece the story together again next time.
+The whole path stays in one place so the team does not have to piece the story together again.

 01